How to Recover After a Sleepless Night with the Kids

 Disclaimer: This post contains some affiliate links.
 I may be compensated if you make a purchase using my links.

 This is not a sleep training post.

 First and foremost, this is NOT a sleep training post.
 Additionally, this post will not teach you how to let your newborn cry it out.
 In fact, this post has generally nothing to do with your child; but instead, is specifically focused on you.
 This post is for the mom that can’t sleep due to anxiety.
 Yep, it’s about that twitch that won’t go away.
-The largest elephant in the room and the one thing the turns every night into a sleepless night with the kids.
+The largest elephant in the room and the one thing that turns every night into a sleepless night with the kids.
 So, if you’re ready to open up about it, I’ve got some pretty helpful tips just for you.

-I am not a doctor or trained medical professional.
+I am not a doctor or a trained medical professional.
 The items discussed in this post were examples that worked for me.
 Individual results may vary.

 Anxiety is a fixation

 To deconstruct the term anxiety, I relate the phrase to a fixation.
 It’s the uncontrollable recycling of one single thought.
 Obviously, the thought is bad and by being fixated on it, we put ourselves through hostility.
 Everyone’s level of anxiety is different, as well as the duration.
 When I have a sleepless night with the kids, it’s usually because I’m worried and can’t find peace.

 We all know that motherhood can cause us to worry, but understanding more about my anxiety is my way of dealing with it.
 If I keep repeating the logical facts in my head, then the fixation starts to ease.
 By recognizing my behavior and triggers, before I start looping, I can usually catch myself.

 I don’t talk about anxiety a lot on this blog.
 Primarily, my focus is on how I spend my days freelancing.
 But the truth is, this is another part of my lifestyle.
 I am human just like everyone else.
 There are things that accelerate my anxiety, as well as things that lessen it.
 Here are a few: